gBottollier/NewTabVideo/README.md

 - **Time and Date Display:** NewTabVideo also displays the current time and date on each new tab, adding functionality to its aesthetic appeal.
 - **Resolution Compatibility:** The extension is designed to handle all screen resolutions.
+- **Settings**: Buttons shown to the top left on mouse over to controls Time and Sound

 Enjoy a more vibrant and customized browsing experience with NewTabVideo!